ikim025/ucr-cs100/textbook/gitPro/Rebase.md

 ```

 since you have changed the existing history on the server.
-But I only recommend you to do it **locally** with commits that don't exist on the server using `git push origin` because changing the existing history on the server can cause serious problems.
+But we only recommend you to do it **locally** with commits that don't exist on the server using `git push origin` because changing the existing history on the server can cause serious problems.

 ##The drawbacks of Rebasing
 Rebasing is great, but it depends on how you use it.
-It's not perfect and will easily induce a lot of problems with a few steps.
+It is not perfect and will easily induce a lot of problems with a few steps.
 Now we will teach you how to **destory** a repository like an expert.

 **rebase commits that exist outside one's repository.**